orbitalquark/textadept/doc/manual/2_Installation.md

 In its bid for minimalism, Textadept also needs very little to run.
 In fact, the only thing it needs is [GTK+ 2.0](http://gtk.org) >= 2.16 on Linux systems.
 GTK is already included in Windows and Mac OSX packages.
-Textadept also has it's own version of Lua.
+Textadept also has its own version of Lua.

 Note: for Win32 and Mac OSX, more than 3/4 of the download and unpackaged